MicrosoftDocs/fabric-docs/docs/governance/data-loss-prevention-configure.md

 ## Conditions

-In the condition section, you define the conditions under which the policy will apply to a semantic model.
+In the condition section, you define the conditions under which the policy will apply to [supported item types](./data-loss-prevention-overview.md#supported-item-types).
 Conditions are created in groups.
 Groups make it possible to construct complex conditions.

 1. Open the conditions section.
 Choose **Add condition** if you want to create a simple or complex condition, or **Add group** if you want to start creating a complex condition.